Bosch Research paves the way for hydrogen technologies

 Fuel cells for climate-neutral mobility

-In addition to producing hydrogen using electrolysis, Bosch Research is also focusing on actually using the hydrogen: We are researching fuel cells for mobile and stationary use.
+In addition to producing hydrogen using electrolysis, Bosch Research is also focusing on actually using the hydrogen: We are researching fuel cells for mobile use.
 They are an important building block for the energy transition and the most efficient way of converting the renewable energy bound in hydrogen back into electricity.
 They are therefore of great importance in mobility.
 Given the high energy density of hydrogen compared to batteries, they ensure that electric vehicles have long ranges – with short refueling times.
 The advantage here is that Bosch can manufacture all the components for the fuel cell system itself, from the core (the stack) to the air compressor and control unit.
 This means that both hardware and software expertise is fully available at Bosch.
 This gives us numerous starting points for innovative ideas in research.
 One key area of research is a fully optimized design and operating strategy, taking into account the wide-ranging system interactions.
 One of the major challenges is to make the fuel cell systems as small as possible while remaining flexible for various future applications and technological advancements.

 The fuel cells themselves are another key area of research.
 This primarily involves research into new, future-proof materials to optimize fuel cell performance, service life and costs.